OwenMelbz/laravel-pwa-manifest/README.md

 4. Configure the `config/pwa_manifest.php` to your liking, including your app name, colours themes etc.

+5. Include within your `<head>` the blade directive `@pwaManifest` this should include the appropriate manifest per device/browser.

 ## Launcher images

 If you provide a single source image within the `icon` key - we will automatically generate and cache the icon sizes for you.
 Simply add your source file to somewhere accessible and we'll do the rest for you.